 Oh, Chicago–the windy city is a fantastic place for some All-American fun.
 This booming Midwest metropolis hosts great parks and botanic gardens, modern architecture, some of the top museums in the country, fine dining with international favorites, and bumping nightlife that all comes together to form a slightly less hectic version of NYC.
 Famous for spectacular Broadway performances in the theaters, Chicago lights up with prime entertainment by night.
 See the skyscrapers reach great heights with the top two tallest buildings in the United States–the world famous, 108-story Willis (formerly Sears) Tower and the 98-story Trump International Hotel and Tower, which opened in 2009.
 Set sail on a scenic cruise out over Lake Michigan and look back at the sight of the Chicago’s vast panorama and towering skyline from the water.
 Attractions include Navy Pier, Shedd Aquarium, The Field Museum, Adler Planetarium, the Museum of Science and Industry, and the oldest free zoo in the country, Lincoln Park Zoo.

 Be sure to check out our Insider’s Guide To Chicago With Emmy Award winner Lisa Lubin.
+I’ve also got a post with 33 fun facts about Chicago that you’re sure to love and get inspired!
 Save by getting the Chicago CityPass, which allows you to purchase a combination ticket to 5 Chicago attractions for 49% off their regular prices.
 Chicago is a 7 hour drive from Minneapolis (400 miles), 4½ hours from Detroit (280 miles), 6 hours from Columbus (260 miles) and 5 hours from St. Louis (300 miles).

 Be sure to take a look at Cloud Gate, aka “The Bean.”
 It opened in 2006 as the centerpiece of Millennium Park.